hgonomeg/Gravity/README.md

 	* GUI has buttons with procedurally-generated textures
 	* `CB_selector` can select and delete celestial bodies
 	* `CB_gen` can add multiple kinds of celestial bodies
-* Window refresh cycle (with rendering)
+* Window rendering
 	* Every celestial body is drawn separately
-	* Evert celestial body leaves a white trace of its' orbit.
+	* Every celestial body leaves a white trace of its' orbit.
 The lifetime of the trace can be altered
 	* Orbital traces can be switched off or deleted
 * The simulation works
 	* The code that computes gravity is considered stable